Independent Social Alternative Party

-The Independent Social Alternative Party (Partido Alternativa Independiente Social; PAIS) is a conservative and evangelical political party in Panama.
-It was officially recognized as a party on September 16, 2021, and is chaired by the lawyer José Alberto Álvarez.
+The Independent Social Alternative Party (Partido Alternativa Independiente Social; PAIS) was a conservative and evangelical political party in Panama.
+It was officially recognized as a party on September 16, 2021, and it was chaired by the lawyer José Alberto Álvarez.
 It has 28,143 members (November 2021).
+The party was declared extinct on June 26, 2024, due to the party's poor performance during the 2024 general elections.

 History

 The political formation had started its process in May 2017, with the aim of participating in the 2019 general elections.
 PAIS managed to obtain in June 2018 almost 38,000 signatures necessary to establish itself as a political party.

 However, a series of irregularities were detected in the registration and the Electoral Prosecutor of Panama, Eduardo Peñaloza, challenged 1,140 signatures; claiming that PAIS activists had attended a demonstration against the marriage of same-sex couples where various protesters signed the books believing that it was some kind of survey, without knowing that they were registering with a political party and without the presence of electoral officials.
 The president of PAIS, José Alberto Álvarez, had repudiated the challenge, indicating particular interests of the electoral prosecutor, and that due to the situation he would elect to elect to register candidates in the Nationalist Republican Liberal Movement (Molirena) through an agreement.

 In the end, the Electoral Tribunal, through a ruling of October 27, 2018, invalidated some 511 signatures and was only seven signatures to be constituted as a political party, losing the opportunity to participate directly in the 2019 elections.
 However, PAIS formalized the electoral pact with Molirena and later, after the latter party sealed an alliance with the Democratic Revolutionary Party, some candidates from PAIS were included in the "Uniendo Fuerzas" alliance to participate in the electoral contest.

 After the May 2019 elections, the party in formation resumed the search for signatures and in October 2020 they obtained some 39,842 signatures, and without any challenge the Electoral Court certified compliance with the minimum number of adherents.
 On May 13, 2021, it held its constitutive convention and on September 16, 2021, it formally received the official registration as a political party.